coldkillerr/Coursera-Bits-And-Bytes-Of-Computer-Networking/Basics-Of-Networking-Devices.md

 binary ones and zeros which can then be translated into different forms of data.

-`The most common forms of copper twisted pair cables used in networking are Cat5, Cat5e, and Cat6 cables`.
+<b>The most common forms of copper twisted pair cables used in networking are Cat5,
+Cat5e, and Cat6 cables.</b>
 These are all shorthand ways of saying category five or category six cables.
 These categories have different physical characteristics like the number of twists in the pair of copper wires that result in different usable lengths and transfer rates.